 Under Section 508B Education Act 1996, the Authority must provide certain categories of pupils with free home school transport.
-The following groups of pupils are currently considered eligible for free transport.
+The following groups of pupils are currently considered eligible for free transport if they are resident in Warwickshire.

-Unless eligible under section 3.3 of this policy, pupils should be attending the nearest qualifying school to qualify for free transport (see section 2.2).
-Section 3 applies only to children of compulsory school age, and does not provide any entitlement to those aged under 5 or those who are 16 or over and are no longer of compulsory school age.
+Unless eligible under section 3.3 of this policy, pupils should be attending their qualifying school to qualify for free transport (see sections 2.2).
+Section 3 applies only to children of compulsory school age and does not provide any entitlement to those aged under 5 or those who are 16 or over and are no longer of compulsory school age.